silhavyj/KIV-FJP-compiler/README.md

 ### Repeat-until loop

 A repeat-until loop is almost the same as a do-while loop.
 The only difference is in how `while` and `until` are interpreted.
 A do-while loop keeps on executing its body as long as the while condition is satisfied.
 A repeat-until loop keeps on executing its body for as long as its until condition is NOT satisfied.
-From an implementation point of view, this was implemented by inverting the result of the condition on the top of the stack.
+From an implementation point of view, this was tackled by inverting the result of the condition on the top of the stack.

 ```
 x := 0;